Average Handle Time: Strategies for Improving AHT in Your Call Center

 These common AHT mistakes lengthen call times and compromise service quality.

-Avoid these 7 Average Handle Time mistakes
+Avoid These 7 Average Handle Time Mistakes

 1. Prioritizing Speed Over Quality